atomjack/cmbot/README.md

 **PM Only**

 Display or change the set limit, i.e., how many songs each DJ can play before being escorted down.
 Set to 0 for unlimited.
+Once set, this overrides set_limit in your main .js file and will persist after the bot restarts.

 ### setnext ( val:integer )